cablelabs/lpwanserver/QUICK_START_DEV.md

 ### Start development environment

-`./bin/dev`
+#### Terminal Tab 1

+Run `./bin/dev`.
+This script spins up docker-compose.
-The docker-compose file `/dev/docker/docker-compose.yml` coordinates running all services, including lpwanserver and the lpwanserver ui development server.
-The lpwanserver and ui development server use docker volumes so that code changes are reflected inside the container immediately.
+The docker-compose file `/dev/docker/docker-compose.yml` coordinates running the UI development server, the Lora Servers, and the Lora Server dependencies (postgresql, redis, mosquitto).

+The UI uses [webpack-dev-server](https://github.com/webpack/webpack-dev-server) so any code changes show immediately in the browser.

+The UI server runs on `http://localhost:3000`

+#### Terminal Tab 2

+Run `npm run dev`.
+This starts LPWAN Server.
+It runs separately to enable it to contact the Lora Servers on localhost.
-The server is run with [nodemon](https://github.com/remy/nodemon).
-Changing any file in the `rest` folder will restart the server.
+LPWAN Server uses [nodemon](https://github.com/remy/nodemon) in development, so any code changes will restart the server.

+LPWAN Server runs on `http://localhost:3200`

 ### Open the UI in a browser